KRI Nanggala (402): Design and construction

-Nanggala left West Germany in early August 1981 with 38 crew members under the command of Lieutenant Colonel Armand Aksyah.
+Nanggala left West Germany in early August 1981 with 38 crew members under the command of Commander Armand Aksyah.
 The submarine was first presented to the public on the 36th anniversary of the Indonesian National Armed Forces on 5 October 1981.
 Sixteen days later, it was commissioned by the Minister of Defense and Security, General M. Jusuf.

 Historical context

 During the 1960s, Indonesia was known as one of the largest Asian naval powers, with 12 Soviet-made Whiskey-class submarines in its fleet.
-However, by 1981, during the Indonesian New Order, when Cakra and Nanggala arrived in Indonesia to reinforce the country's naval defenses, only one of the 12 Whiskey-class submarines had still retained the ability to dive.
+However, by 1981, during the New Order, when Cakra and Nanggala arrived in Indonesia to reinforce the country's naval defenses, only one of the 12 Whiskey-class submarines had still retained the ability to dive.
 The Indonesian government had planned to purchase a Type 206A submarine from Germany in the late 1990s, but was unable to do so due to funding issues.